simontorres/general_documentation/software_meetings/20171214/meeting_notes_20171214.md

 - Create informative plots that will be used in the documentation
   - RMS per slit size
   - RMS per grating - for 0.45" slit

+The creation of the library will requiere taking lamps with goodman.
+The plan is to start after the astronomer observing ends the night.
+Before starting, an e-mail should be sent to soarteam (Cesar will confirm the list) In any case, Bart and Stephen should be included.